Social Norms and Social Context

 What Makes a Good Neighbor?
-Race, Place and Political Action.
-Conditionally accepted, American Political Science Review.
+Race, Place and Norms of Political Participation.
+2018.
+American Political Science Review, 112(3).
 Social rewards for political participation vary across racial groups and community-types, with racial minorities living in co-racial spaces often providing more rewards to be active than Whites.

 Finding Purpose in the Past.
 In progress.
 Many Americans believe it is important to honor their ancestors, but for some groups, this means being active in politics.

 What Does it Mean to Help?
 In progress.
 Explores how those who are religious interpret the helping hands norm.
 With Michele Margolis.

 Does Carceral State Spillover Mobilize or Demobilize?
 The Importance of Policy Moderation.
 Revise and resubmit, Journal of Politics.
 Social connections to convicted felons can increase political participation, but only in states with the most punitive of felony disenfranchisement laws.
 With Mackenzie Israel-Trummel.